BI-DS/GRA4157/README.md

 # Exams

-**Mid-term exam (40%)** Thursday October 13th 14:00 - 16:00.
-Technical knowledge, concepts from programming with data
+**Mid-term exam (40%)** Technical knowledge, concepts from programming with data.

 **The final exam (60%)**, is based on the two group presentations (1 - 3 per group) during the semester.
-You should write a data science report about a topic of choise.
-A more precise text on the expectations has been [published](https://github.com/BI-DS/GRA4157/blob/main/exam/GRA4157-final-report.pdf).
-The deadline is Friday December 9.
-12:00 (noon).
+You should write a data science report about a topic of choice.

 # Machine learning resources